netw0rm/atlaskit/packages/ak-field-base/docs/USAGE.md

 * Remove borders and background-color from the input
 * Reflect the inputs focus onto fieldBase (so that we get the correct focus styles in editmode)

-To fix the styles we can either set them through javascript/regular css **or** if you are using webcomponents, you can pass in a `<style>` tag to `editmode` (it's reccomended that you namespace your rules in case an end user is using a shadowDOM polyfill).
+To fix the styles we can either set them through javascript/regular css or just use inline styles.

 ```html
 <ak-field-base label="My awesome field" id="myCustomField">